10 Things You Need To Know About Your Thyroid

 Fluoride, bromide, and chloride exposure make it difficult for your thyroid to get enough iodine, even if you consume enough.
 These chemicals actually compete with iodine in your body making it hard for your thyroid to get enough.
 Exposure to these chemicals come from fluoridated water, toothpaste, and other environmental sources.
 If you are having a difficult time managing your thyroid condition, you might consider looking where you may be exposed to chemicals that can harm your thyroid.

 If you want to better understand how your thyroid hormones as well as other hormones in your body can affect your energy levels, check out the The 30 Day Energy Reset ebook.

 While it may seem like managing a thyroid condition is an uphill battle, it can be done!
 It just takes a little bit of patience, some detective work, and a few targeted lifestyle changes.
 I have helped hundreds of women get to the bottom of the symptoms that they were starting to believe were all in their head and feel better with healthy thyroid function.
-If you would like to talk about how I can help you fix your thyroid, schedule your discovery call now!
 If you see a conventional medical practitioner, you may need to advocate for yourself in order to get the tests you really need to diagnose your thyroid condition.